tsnolan23/awesome-engineering-manager/README.md

 - [It Doesn't Have to Be Crazy at Work](https://basecamp.com/books/calm) by Basecamp
 - [It's the Manager](https://www.gallup.com/itsthemanager/) by Jim Clifton and Jim Harter
 - [Humor, Seriously](https://www.humorseriously.com/) by Dr. Jennifer Aaker and Naomi Bagdonas
+- [No Rules Rules](https://www.norulesrules.com/) by Erin Meyer and Reed Hastings

 ## Articles and Posts